gsoft-inc/secret-url-finder/README.md

-  -h, --help            show this help message and exit -f, --filter          Only show URLs with secrets -s, --sorted          Sort results from newest to oldest -u, --url-only        Only displays the URLs.
+  -h, --help            show this help message and exit -f, --filter          Only show URLs with secrets -s, --sorted          Sort results from newest to oldest -u, --url-only        Only displays the URLs --urlscan-key         URLSCAN_KEY
-  --hybrid-analysis-key HYBRID_ANALYSIS_KEY
+                        The API key for urlscan.
+Not mandatory, but helps with rate limiting --hybrid-analysis-key HYBRID_ANALYSIS_KEY
                         The API key for hybrid analysis --virus-total-key VIRUS_TOTAL_KEY